Ambah Assembly constituency

-Ambah Assembly constituency is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
+Ambah is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency is reserved for the candidates belonging to the Scheduled castes This constituency came into existence in 1951, as one of the 79 Vidhan Sabha constituencies of the erstwhile Madhya Bharat state.

 Ambah (constituency number 8) is one of the six Vidhan Sabha constituencies located in Morena district.
 This constituency covers the entire Porsa tehsil, part of Ambah tehsil and Ambah municipality.

 Ambah is part of Morena Lok Sabha constituency.